marjunmbriones-afk/marjunmonteronbriones/README.md

 ## ✨ Features

-🏠 Home Page – Introduction and welcome section
+### 🏠 Home

+Provides a welcoming introduction and overview of the portfolio.

-👤 About Page – Personal background and information
+### 👤 About

+Displays personal background, information, and profile details.

-🛠 Skills Page– Displays technical skills and tools
+### 🛠 Skills

+Highlights technical skills, tools, and areas of expertise.

+### 📂 Projects

-📂 Projects Page– Showcases my projects and works
+Showcases completed projects and works with descriptions.

-📞 Contact Page – Provides ways to reach me
+### 📞 Contact

+Offers ways to get in touch, including social links or email.

-🖼 Image Integration – Personalized visuals using images
+### 🖼 Image Integration

+Enhances the interface with personalized images and visuals.

 ## 🗂 Project Structure